Anatoly1010/Atomize/atomize/documentation/temperature_controller_functions.md

 This function is for reading the current heater value in percent for the specified loop.
 The loop config (should be indicated in the configuration file) can be: 1, 2 for Lakeshore 325, 331, 332, 335; 1, 2, 3, 4 for Lakeshore 336, 340.<br/>
 For Lakeshore 325, 331, 332, 335  loop 1 is a control loop, while loop 2 is an analog output.<br/>
 For Lakeshore 336, 340 loop 1, 2 are control loops, while loop 3, 4 are analog outputs (1 and 2 (or 3 and 4 for some models), respectively).<br/>
+This function is not available for Scientific Instruments SCM10.
 For Termodat-11M6, 13KX3 the loop should be specified as an argument.
 For Stanford Research PTC10 the name of the output channel should be specified as an argument.
 For instance, if the channel name is 'Heater' one should use tc_heater_power('Heater').
 In both cases one should use this function as follows:<br/>
 ### tc_heater_power(channel)
 ```python3